Gesiima/dbus-goecharger/README.md

 without going as far as continuous monitoring:

-- **External changes to `MinimumSocLimit` while the lock is active are detected and respected**, rather than silently being overwritten by the stale value recorded when the lock was first applied - if you (or something else) manually change it mid-session, that new value becomes what gets restored later, and the lock is re-applied on top of it using the current SOC.
+- **External changes to `MinimumSocLimit` while the lock is active are detected and respected** - concretely: if you (or something else) change it manually mid-session, your new value is visible only until the next cycle (within one `PauseBetweenRequests` interval, so a few seconds) - at that point it gets overwritten again with the current SOC, same as always while charging continues, so the lock keeps working exactly as before.
+What changes is which value gets restored once charging actually
+  stops: it's now *your* new value, not the stale one recorded when the lock was first applied.
+In short - your edit doesn't "stick" while charging is still ongoing, but it is remembered for when it ends.
 - **`CheckEssMinSocAtStartup` + `ExpectedEssMinSoc`**: an optional,
   one-time check at every service start - if the actual `MinimumSocLimit` doesn't match what you've configured as your normal value, this is